Ada-C6/weekly-learning-goals/hw-learning-goal-label-key.md

 Reading with this label usually indicates that it is introducing a new concept and new material.
 If we are assigning new material as reading homework, it will become immediately relevant, likely the very next day.

 At Ada, we tend to only briefly review reading homework with this label.

+These are the materials we consider to be the most important to our curriculum.
+If you read nothing else, read the [N]s.

 # Nota Bene
 Not every assignment will have a label; assignments without a label should, by default, be treated as mandatory new material.